 The health care needs of Lincoln’s downtown residents are simply not being met.
 Those shortfalls may be related to lack of access to health care, preventive medicine, substance abuse treatment, mental health care treatment, nutrition, prenatal care, or a number of other areas within the healthcare system.

-This spring we have been listening to the fabulous sermon series of Pastor Jed Linder, who has been teaching us about the book of Acts and the Disciples’ idea of “radical generosity.”
-“Radical Generosity” can be explained as choosing Equity over Equality.
-We learned that a true Christian community gives to others according to their needs, not according to their value.
+We have learned that a true Christian community gives to others according to their needs, not according to their value.
 In an ideal Christian community, equity, not equality is both the goal and the result.

 Interested in learning more about the concepts of Equity vs. Equality?